iamahsanirfan/Hackathon-3-GIAIC/README.md

 - **Live Testing:** After deployment, I verified that the live version was working perfectly, with all features functioning as expected.
 - **Public Access:** The project is now live and accessible via a public URL on Vercel, allowing users to experience the Premium Furniture Marketplace from anywhere.

-You can check out the live version here: [https://your-vercel-app-url.vercel.app](https://your-vercel-app-url.vercel.app)](https://hackathon-3-giaic-omega.vercel.app/) *(Replace with your actual deployed URL)*
+You can check out the live version here: https://hackathon-3-giaic-omega.vercel.app/
 ---

 ## Conclusion